rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

 - Attempt to create a restored PVC with capacity smaller than the source volume at snapshot time — operation should fail.
 - Deletion of data source snapshot after performing a restore should succeed.
 - Restore from snapshot as a thick volume - operation should fail.
+- Creating snapshot of restored volume should succeed.